 Who is this for?

-This is a crafting activity for people who are deafblind or have complex disabilities and can be enjoyed by anyone.
+This is a crafting activity for people who are deafblind or have complex disabilities.

 Why does this make a difference?

-This is a creative and sensory activity that helps people use their senses to connect with their surroundings, exploring touch and tastes while supporting independent choice and self-expression through creativity.
+This is a creative and sensory activity that helps people learn by engaging with nature and using their senses to connect with their surroundings, exploring touch and different textures while supporting independent choice.

 How to do this activity